View courses in

 CAS HI 221: Catastrophe & Memory

 Examines the ways in which catastrophes, both natural and social, enter into cultural memory.
 Goal is to understand how events that seem to defy comprehension are represented in works of art and given a place in the memory of a culture.
-Also offered as CAS PO 394.
+This course fulfills a single unit in each of the following BU Hub areas: Aesthetic Exploration, Historical Consciousness, Research and Information Literacy.

 CAS HI 226: Cities and Cultures